Actelion

-Actelion is a pharmaceuticals and biotechnology company established in December 1997, headquartered in Allschwil near Basel, Switzerland.
+Actelion Pharmaceuticals Ltd. is a pharmaceuticals and biotechnology company established in December 1997, headquartered in Allschwil near Basel, Switzerland.
+The company is part of Johnson & Johnson Innovative Medicine business segment.

-Actelion focuses on the manufacture of drugs that treat rare diseases and orphan diseases.
-Some of the drugs it has produced have been used to treat patients with symptoms related to central nervous system disorders, irregular heart conditions, immune system disorders and cancer.
+Actelion focuses on the manufacture of drugs that treat rare and orphan diseases.
+Some of the drugs it has produced have been used to treat patients with symptoms related to central nervous system disorders, irregular heart conditions, immune system disorders, and cancer.
 One of the focuses of Actelion is treating individuals with pulmonary arterial hypertension (PAH), a heart condition that leaves patients with a short life expectancy (7–9 years) even with treatment.

-Actelion scientists were among the first to work in the field of endothelian receptor antagonists.
+Actelion scientists were among the first to work in the field of endothelin receptor antagonists.
 Actelion was initially financed with venture capital provided through a syndicate including Atlas Venture, Sofinnova and HealthCap.

-Actelion develops and sells drugs in the continents of Asia, Europe and North and South America.
-Actelion has 29 operative affiliates around the world, including in the United States, Canada, Brazil, Australia, Japan, Switzerland and a number of EU countries.
+Actelion develops and sells drugs in the continents of Asia, Europe, and North and South America.
+Actelion has 29 operative affiliates globally, including in the United States, Canada, Brazil, Australia, Japan, Switzerland, and several EU countries.
 The Swiss affiliate is located in Baden, the German affiliate in Freiburg, the Austrian one in Vienna, the French one in Paris and the UK affiliate is located in London.

 In 2006, the company established the Actelion Endothelin Research Award program which supports selected clinical research projects.

-In January 2017, Johnson & Johnson announced that it would purchase the company for $30 billion.
+In January 2017, Johnson & Johnson announced it would purchase the company for $30 billion.
 Actelion's research and development unit would also be spun off after the acquisition.
 The new company Idorsia was created from former Actelion drug discovery operations and early-stage clinical development assets and listed in June 2017 on the SIX Swiss Exchange.

-In 2018, Johnson & Johnson announced they would discontinue development of one of the phase III drugs it acquired during its purchase of Actelion.
+In 2018, Johnson & Johnson announced they would discontinue the development of one of the phase III drugs it acquired during its purchase of Actelion.

 History

 Actelion was founded in 1997 by husband and wife team Jean-Paul and Martine Clozel together with three colleagues after F. Hoffmann-La Roche cut their funding for Martine's cardiovascular program.
-They founded Actelion to work on a drugs for rare diseases and retained the rights to the IP from Roche, including the molecule leading to the development of Tracleer, a drug for treating pulmonary arterial hypertension (PAH) which became a billion dollar seller.
+They founded Actelion to work on a drugs for rare diseases and retained the rights to the intellectual property from Roche, including the molecule leading to the development of Tracleer, a drug for treating pulmonary arterial hypertension (PAH) which became a billion dollar seller.